Smart Regulation researchers answer questions that decide our future

-Project leader University of Graz: Univ.-Prof. Bettina Kubicek
+Project head University of Graz: Univ.-Prof. Bettina Kubicek

-Project partners: Graz University of Technology (project management), Disaster Competence Network Austria, Berufsfeuerwehr Graz, BM f.
-Landesverteidigung, Rosenbauer International AG
+Project partners: Graz University of Technology, Disaster Competence Network Austria, Graz Fire Brigade, BM f.
+National Defense, Rosenbauer International AG

 The project deals with legal and ethical questions of datafication of human emotions.
 In particular, it raises the question of how emotions are to be classified in (data protection) law and how "emotion recognition systems" in the sense of the by the European Commission submitted draft for an Artificial Intelligence Act (AIA) are to be evaluated from the point of view of this definition and with regard to the risk-based approach.
 As it turns out, the "fundamental right to freedom of thought" as well as the question of "common welfare" become relevant in this context, especially when such systems are combined with others, such as scoring models.